+A.2.4 DID Funding Transaction

 The DID funding transaction does not affect the DID state and is used only to bring in additional funds needed to extend the DID transaction chain.
 IT has two inputs and one output.
 The first input MUST spend the out-of-band UTXO provided by the creator of this transaction.
 This UTXO MUST provide enough funds to cover mining fee for two transactions.
 The second input MUST spend the UTXO of the preceding DID document transaction, which provides funds to cover mining fee for one transaction.